Traditional succession planning dooms your company to failure. V3

 Why did this approach work in the distant past?

-• In the past, the near-term future looked similar to the past.
-Now, the near-term future may be radically different from the near-term past.
+• In the past, the near-term future looked similar to the past

 Why does the traditional succession plan execution often lead to failure?